JadLevesque/PPMP-Iceberg/explanations.md

 ```c
 #define ADD(a, b) a += b
 ```
-This will have unexpected behavior in many circumstance:
+This will have unexpected behavior in many circumstances:
 ```
 ADD(x, y; z);
 w = (2 + ADD(x, y) + z);